Confidential — Prepared for Jon Muller — Not for Redistribution

 The transition from architectural millwork to emergency vehicle compartments isn’t a leap.
 It’s a lateral step.
 The same ShopSabre CNC that cuts hardwood cuts HDPE panels with less effort and greater speed.
 The same production planning that sequences cabinet jobs sequences compartment kits.

-Consider what you do every single day: you receive custom specifications, you translate them into CNC toolpaths, you manage material flow through production, you maintain quality tolerances that architects stake their reputations on.
+You receive custom specifications, translate them into CNC toolpaths, manage material flow through production, and maintain quality tolerances that architects stake their reputations on.
 That is exactly what emergency vehicle compartment manufacturing requires — with one critical difference: the polymers are more forgiving than hardwood.

 Wood fights you.
 It has grain direction, moisture content, seasonal movement.
 It splits, it warps, it checks.
 If you can hold tolerance on quarter-sawn white oak, you can machine HDPE in your sleep.
 Polymers are consistent.
 Stable.
 Predictable.
 The material science is simpler — which means your precision systems become even more dominant.